trizen/sidef-book/sidef_interpreter/optimization.md

     - Does constant folding, after which it deparses the AST into Sidef code, parses the code again and does constant folding on the new AST

-After the above optional optimizations, the code is translated into Perl and ready to be executed.
+After the above optional optimizations, the code is translated into Perl and is ready to be executed.
 In the translation process, however, more non-optional optimizations are done.